ocean-internet/how-to-ai-augmented-ladr/STEP_02.md

 ## 🧠 Background

-**Why this matters:** We’re moving from “just generate something” to producing a proper ADR — learning how AI can help draft real engineering artefacts.
+**Why this matters:** We're moving from "just generate something" to producing a proper ADR — learning how AI can help draft real engineering artefacts.

 **Key ideas**

-- **Titles matter:** a good ADR title captures both the solution and the problem — it’s the first thing readers see.
+- **Titles matter:** a good ADR title captures both the solution and the problem — it's the first thing readers see.
 - **Incremental refinement:** we extend test-driven prompting to not just structure, but content quality (options, decision, consequences, title).
 - **Trade-off:** collapsing everything into one prompt is simple, but quality depends heavily on how we phrase